-Nowadays in all competitive exams, questions related to latest Science and Technology are repeatedly appearing.
-It is must to know about Science and Technology 2017 for your upcoming exams.
+Nowadays in all competitive exams, questions related to latest Science and Technology are repeatedly appearing, and it shouldn’t be a surprise to anyone that the answer to the question of “are the two connected?” is a resounding yes.
+Therefore, it is a must to know about both Science and Technology 2017 for your upcoming exams.
 D2G Team has come up with the complete collection of recent Science and Technology updates.
 Download the PDF at the bottom of the post.

 SCIENCE AND TECHNOLOGY 2017